hamling-ling/ShaRinGan/src/app/README.md

 ## Overview

 This project is about making a python app to turn the Jetson Nano into guitar effector.
 The Jetson-Nano captures guitar sound through audio interface.
-Then it moduletes the sound like effector as a result of by DC-GAN inference.
+Then it moduletes the sound like effector as a result of DC-GAN inference.

 ```
 +--------+     +-------------+     +---------+